schubergphilis/paleofuturistic_python/docs/extra_guides.md

 - Go to the command-line in your local clone of your project.
 - Execute `uvx cruft update`.
-- The steps after that should be self-explanatory, but there is always [more information available dor those who want](https://cruft.github.io/cruft/#updating-a-project).
+- The steps after that should be self-explanatory, but there is always [more information available for those who want](https://cruft.github.io/cruft/#updating-a-project).

 ## GitHub security enhancements

 Note you have just bestowed great power upon GitHub.
 With great power comes...
 No wait we have something serious to say here!

-If you followed the guides linked above you will have already setup a separate GitHub env for publishing and made use of PyPI's trusted publishing.
+If you followed the complete walkthrough from this template you will have already setup a separate GitHub env for publishing and made use of PyPI's trusted publishing.
 That's great, but it's advisable to put up an even higher fence against attacks.

 You can for example use the following settings to protect your repository from outsiders:

 - Protect at least the `main` branch and `v*` tags with rulesets; configure them to enforce updates via peer-reviewed pull requests from forks.
+- Edit the `pypi` environment so that only the protected branches and tags can use it.
 - Enable "Limit to users explicitly granted read or higher access" under "Code review limits".
 - Set "Require approval for all external contributors" under "Actions permissions" -> "Approval for running fork pull request workflows from contributors".
 - Set "Read repository contents and packages permissions" (no default repo write) under "Actions permissions" -> "Workflow permissions".